 (5) The fast track application shall be date- and time-stamped upon receipt of the application or payment of the fast track application fee, whichever is later.
 The interconnection customer shall be notified of receipt by the electric utility within three (3) business days of this time stamp.

-(6) The electric utility shall notify the interconnection customer as to whether the fast track application is complete or incomplete within the following time periods:

-(i) Level 1 applications, within 10 business days of the time stamp.
+(6) The electric utility shall notify the interconnection customer as to whether the fast track application is complete or incomplete within 10 business days of the time stamp.

-(ii) Level 2 applications, within 10 business days of the time stamp.

-(iii) Level 3 applications, within 15 business days of the time stamp.

-(iv) Level 4 applications, within 20 business days of the time stamp.

-(v) Level 5 applications, within 20 business days of the time stamp.

 (7) If the fast track application is incomplete, the electric utility shall provide, with the notice that the application is incomplete, a written list of all information that must be provided to complete the fast track application.
+The written list must include all information that will be required to consider the application and the utility cannot subsequently add new information to the application requirement.

 Upon receipt of the notice that the fast track application is incomplete, the interconnection customer will then have ten (10) business days to submit all of the listed information.
-An interconnection customer may request one extension of up to ten (10) business days, and the electric utility may or may not grant such an extension.
+An interconnection customer may request, and the utility shall grant, up toone extension of up to ten (10) business days.
 If the interconnection customer does not provide the listed information within the applicable time period, the fast track application shall be deemed withdrawn.

 The electric utility will have ten (10) business days to review the additional material and notify the interconnection customer if the fast track application is deemed complete.
 If the fast track application is still not complete, the application may be deemed withdrawn.